 If currently enlisted in the Army, you may qualify for a 4-, 3-, or 2-year scholarship.
 Green to Gold applicants, in addition to the requirements above, must complete two years of active duty prior to discharge and three months of service for every month of specialized training received.
 Applicants must not have over 10 years of active service and must not be a conscientious objector.
 Applicants must obtain a favorable recommendation from their chain of command and must be eligible to reenlist.
 They also need to pass the APFT, meet the height/weight standards, and pass a medical examination.

-Applicants need a cumulative GPA of 2.5 on a 4.0 scale for all previous college work.
+Applicants need a cumulative and semester GPA of 2.5 on a 4.0 scale for all previous college work.
 Two and three year scholarship winners must have a GT score of 110 or higher.
 Check with the Education Center at your installation or with the ROTC recruiter for other criteria as prescribed by regulation.

 In recent years, the average Green to Gold scholarship winner had a GPA of 3.0 and a GT score of 110.
 SAT/ACT minimums are not required to apply for a two-year scholarship; for a four or three year applicant, you must have an SAT score of 1000 or above or an ACT score of 19 or above.
 You must also receive a letter of acceptance from the university and the Professor of Military Science.
 Contact your installation education office for more information about the Green to Gold Program.